-ASSISTANT PROFESSOR HEAN
+ASSISTANT PROFESSOR HEAN.

 Library Practice.
 To teach students to use books, papers, and bulletins as tools.
 Lectures on classification and other library methods and on the literature of agriculture, including books and serial publications.
 The lectures will be supplemented by practical work in the library.
-Attention will be given to methods of keeping files and records of valuable articles read; how to get government and state bulletins and reports; how these may be filed so as to be convenient references for the busy farmer.
+Attention will be given to methods of keeping fles and records of valuable articles read, how to get government and state bulletins and reports, how these may be filed so as to be ready and valuable reference for the busy farmer.
 Mr. Hean.